 - Pesto rice

-- Lemony potatoes
+- Lemony potatoes or air fryer baby potatoes

 - Creamy polenta